ujjwalbb30/nd00333-capstone/starter_file/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

-# Your Project Title Here

-*TODO:* Write a short introduction to your project.
+# CAPSTONE PROJECT - AZURE MACHINE LEARNING ENGINEER

+In this capstone project, I performed a machine learning classification task on a dataset ( 'Heart Failure Clinical Data' from kaggle, discussed in 'Dataset' section below ).
+I created two models for this purpose and then compared their performace on the basis of the scoring metrics ( AUC_weighted in my case ).

+The first model was created using Automated ML and the best model produced was VotingEnsemble model with a metric score of 0.9196.

+The second model was created using Hyperdrive and two hyperparameters were chosen for tuning and performing various iterations.
+I chose C (Inverse of Regularization strength) and max_iter (Maximum number of iterations taken for the solvers to converge) as my hyperparameters.
+The best performing Hyperdrive model was a Logistic Regression model with parameter value of C and max_iter as '0.5633339376963704' and '100' respectively.
+It performed with an accuracy of 0.7575757575757576.

+Since Automated ML produced model with a higher metric score, I deployed that model as an Azure Container Instance (ACI).
+I tested this deployed model by sending a random data sample as request and the model responded with an output which demonstrated its successful deployment.

 ## Project Set Up and Installation

-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
+I took almost 8 Azure lab sessions to create this project.
+With the help of these lab sessions, I created a github repository of training script (train.py), scoring script (entry_script.py), AutoML python notebook (automl.ipynb) and Hyperdrive python notebook (hyperparameter_tuning.ipynb) for smooth execution of this project in future.
+I also downloaded the dataset from Kaggle and uploaded it in this repository so that I can use it as per my convenience and have all the necessary files in one place.
+In my final lab session, I downloaded this repository and then uploaded these necessary files in Azure ML Studio and performed all the tasks with ease.

 ## Dataset

 ### Overview
-*TODO*: Explain about the data you are using and where you got it from.

-I will be using the 'Heart Failure Clinical Data' which consists of 12 features ( age, anaemia, creatinine_phosphokinase, diabetes, ejection_fraction, high_blood_pressure, platelets, serum_creatinine, serum_sodium, sex, smoking, time ) which can be used to predict mortality by heart failure.
+I used the 'Heart Failure Clinical Data' which consists of 12 features ( age, anaemia, creatinine_phosphokinase, diabetes, ejection_fraction, high_blood_pressure, platelets, serum_creatinine, serum_sodium, sex, smoking, time ) which can be used to predict mortality by heart failure.
 There are total of 299 input rows in the dataset with 0 null entries.
 I got this dataset from KAGGLE and it can be accessed through the following link:

 SOURCE : https://www.kaggle.com/andrewmvd/heart-failure-clinical-data

 ### Task

-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
-A machine learning classification model on this dataset will be helpful for early detection of people with cardiovascular disease or those who are at high risk of cardiovascular disease.
+A machine learning classification model on this dataset is created with the help of Azure and it will be helpful for early detection of people with cardiovascular disease or those who are at high risk of cardiovascular disease.

 The 12 features are as follows: